Brett Gardner Net Worth 2026: Salary History, Endorsements & Assets

 -

-Limited promotional partnerships
+Limited promotional campaigns

-Post-career, Gardner earns additional income through:
+After stepping away from MLB, Gardner earns supplemental income through:

 -